cathylollipop/cs891-quiz-prepare/README.md

 	* finisher() - returns a function that converts an accumulator to final result type, e.g., `return Function.identity()`

 	* charactersitics() - provides a stream with additional information used for internal optimizations, e.g., UNORDERED, INDENTIFY_FINISH, CONCURRENT

+## Quiz 3

+* Pros of SearchWithSequentialStreams:

+	* Streams use "internal" iterators versus "external" iterators used by collections

+	* pipeline is declarative since it's a series of transformations performed by aggregate operations

+	* focus on "what" operations to perform, rather than on "how" they're implemented

+	* lambda functions without side-effects make it easier to reson about behavior & enables optimization

+* Cons of SearchWithSequentialStreams

+	* slower than using sequential loops (add overthead)

+* Common factory methods for creating streams

+	* from a java collection: Collection.stream() / parallelStream()

+		* a call to parallel() can appear anywhere in a stream & will have same effect as parallelStream()

+	* from an array: Arrays.stream(arr)

+	* from a static factory method: Stream.of(arr)

+	* (sequential only)Stream.iterate(new BigIntegerp[] {BigInteger.ONE, BigInteger.ONE}, f -> new BigInteger[]{f[1], f[0].add(f[i])}).map(f -> f[0]).limit(100).forEach(...)

+	* BufferedReader.lines() obtains lines of a file

+	* Files.lines()

+	* Random.ints(0,100).limit(50).forEach(...)

+	* Stream.generate(TreeMap<Long, String>::new).limit(100).collect(toList());

+* Advantages of internal iterators over external iterators:

+	* improved code readability

+	* transparent optimizations

+	* fewer bugs

+* Advantages of external iterators over internal iterators:

+	* More control over iteration steps

+	* Multiple active iterators

+* A Java 8 stream is an implementation of the POSA1 pipes & filter pattern -> divide an app's tasks into multiple self-contained data processing steps & connect these steps via intermediate data buffers to form a data processing pipeline

+* other common implementations of pipes & filters:

+	* a pipeline in UNIX command-line shells

+	* System V STREAMS

+* Java I/O streams are different from Java 8 streams

+* collection vs. streams:

+	* a collection is an in-memory data structure that can store, retrieve, & manipulate groups of elements

+	* a stream is a fixed data structure that processes elements on-demand

+	* various factory methods can convert collections to streams & vice versa

+* Java 8 adds two new concurrency & parallelism frameworks related to functional programming

+	* parallel streams:

+		* partitions a stream into multiple substreams that run independently & combine into a "reduced" result

+		* chunks of data in the substreams can be mapped to multiple threads(&cores)

+	* completable futures

+		* supports dependent actions that trigger upon completion of async operations

+		* Async operations can run concurrently in thread pools

+	* these frameworks often eliminate the use of synchronization or explicit threading when developing concurrent/parallel apps!

+	* both fameworks use the fork-join pool framework by default

+		* employs work-stealing to accelerate performance on multi-core processors

+* A java 8 parallel stream splits its elements into multiple chuncks & uses a thread pool to process these chunks independently

+	* this splitting & thread pool are often invisible to programmers

+	* the order in which chunks are processed is likely non-deterministic, i.e., programmers often have little/no control over how chunks are processed

+	* the results of the processing are likely deterministic

+	* when a stream executes sequentially all of its aggregate operations run in a single thread

+	* when a stream executes in parallel, it is partitioned into multiple substream "chunks" that run in a common fork-join pool

+	* the same aggregate operations can be used for sequential & parallel streams

+		* Java 8 streams can thus treat parallelism as an optimization & leverage all available cores!

+		* Naturally, behaviors run by thes aggregate operations must be designed carefully to avoid accessing unsynchronized shared state..

+* A Java 8 parallel stream implements a "map/reduce" variant optimized for multi-core processors

+	* It's actually more like the "split-apply-combine" data anlysis strategy.

+* Splite-apply-combine workflow:

+	* split - recursively partition a data source into independent "chunks"

+		* spliterators are defined to partition collections in Java 8

+		* you can also define custom spliterators

+		* parallel streams perform better on data sources that can be split efficiently & evenly

+	* apply - process chunks independently in a pool of threads

+		* programmer have some control over how many threads are in the pool

+	* combine - join partial results into a single result

+		* performed by terminal operations like collect() & reduce()

+* Java 8 parallel streams framework assumes behaviors don't incur race conditions, parallel streams should therefore avoid operations with side-effects, e.g.:

+	* stateful lambda expressions

+	* interference w/the data source

+* Java 8 lambda expressions & method references containing no shared state are useful for parallel streams since they needn't be explicitly synchronized

+* a parallel program always does more work than a non-parallel program

+	* it needs to partition the problem

+	* it needs to perform processing

+	* it needs to combine the results

+* Java 8 parallel streams are thus useful in some (but not all) conditions, e.g.,

+	* when behaviors have certain properties:

+		* independent

+		* computationally expensive

+		* applied to many elements of data sources

+		* if there are multiple cores

+	* the "NQ" model: N is the # of data items to process per thread, Q quantifies how CPU-intensive the processing is.

+* when not to use Java 8 parallel streams:

+	* the source is expensive to split or splits unevenly

+	* the startup cost of parallelism overwhelm the amount of data

+	* combining partial results is costly

+	* a Java 8 feature doesn't enable sufficient exploitable parallelism

+	* there aren't many/any cores